Journey mapping in SaaS

 One of the best moments in this onboarding process is the ‘AHA-moment’ – the point in time when a user finally understands the purpose of the tool and its relevance for helping them reach the desired outcome.

-When looking at the onboarding experience, a journey map can help you understand:
+When looking at the onboarding experience, a user journey map can help you understand:

 Is the interface easy to understand?